MartyrPher/GetGlam/README.md

 ----------------------|--------
 `NumberOfHairstyles`  | The number of hairstyles added by the content pack.

-All hairstyles need to be added to the same `hairstyles.png`, Get Glam only supports one `hairstyles.png`.
+All hairstyles need to be added to the same `hairstyles.png`, Get Glam only supports one `hairstyles.png` per content pack.

+Note: Get Glam can add up to 336 hairstyles including default hairstyles from different Get Glam content packs.
+SpaceCore can make it unlimited.

 ### Shoes
 The player can change their shoes for any base provided with content packs.